Indoor Energy—Climate-control application

-Indoor has over 100 technicians who are in standby mode 24 hours a day to take care of the air you and thousands of others breathe in arenas, restaurant and other public areas.
+Indoor has over 100 technicians on standby to take care of the air you and thousands of other people breathe.
 With hundreds of orders to handle each year, the management system used by the technicians is a crucial part of the business.

 The solutions today that handles reporting of service tasks are inadequate, complicated to use or otherwise not adapted to usability.
 The services technicians use every day for reporting time and travel costs needs to be fast, easy to navigate and perfectly tailored to the tasks being done.
 The ease of use should make it effective, reduce human errors and provide optimum work satisfaction, minimize manual handling and after the fact reduce the amount of needed paperwork.

-We worked in sprints where I often did QA for the implementation of my own design, and acted as a project manager that bridged the communication between external consultants, the client and developers.
+We worked in sprints where I often did QA for the implementation of my own design, and acted as a project manager and lead designer that bridged the communication between external consultants, the client and developers.

 Starting a job and checking in

 In addition to the ability to add notes whenever you want, the button in the bottom right corner is used to start a job and check in at a place.

 When starting a job we use the current device time to speed up administration, but the technician has the option to pick their own start time shoud they need to.
 We also utilize the GPS position and calculate the driving distance between the technicians current position and the job location defined earlier.